siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007 Maxwell is Minimal.md

 $$

 Now each field changes by the curl of the other.
-This is the minimal real closed propagation law: no sources, no action at a distance, no extra fields, and no higher-order operators.
+This is the minimal real closed transport law: no sources, no action at a distance, no extra fields, and no higher-order operators.

 Apply $\partial_t$ once more.
 For $\mathbf{E}$,